Wednesday, June 17th, 2020

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"

 Get more applicants from the Best Job Boards

 If you are hiring a Landscaper, these questions can help narrow options until you find the ideal candidate:

 - How long have you worked in landscaping?

 - Why did you choose to become a landscaper?

 - Are you willing and able to work in all weather conditions?

-- What was the most difficult landscape design you’ve worked on?
+- What was the most challenging landscape design you’ve worked on?
 How did you cope with it?

 - How do you keep up with the latest landscaping techniques and designs?

-- How do you ensure you are meeting customers landscaping request?
+- How do you ensure you are meeting customer’s landscaping requests?